5. Operating Models¶

-This section describes the link between the documented policy rules to which participants of the Gaia-X Ecosystem agree (defined by Gaia-X in the Policy Rules Conformity Document and potentially extended by a specific ecosystem) and the implementation through the software components and processes defined in the technical architecture, described in this document, and associated specifications.
+This section describes the link between the documented policy rules to which participants of an Ecosystem agree (for Gaia-X defined in the Policy Rules Compliance Document, Domains or Ecosystems may extend with own policy rules) and the implementation through the software components and processes defined in the technical architecture, described in this document, and associated specifications.

 Gaia-X in its unique endeavour must have an operating model enabling a widespread adoption by small and medium-sized enterprises up to large organisations, including those in highly regulated markets, to be sustainable and scalable.